What is Blue Carbon?

 At the forefront of blue carbon

-“Smartgroup is one of the first Australian companies to invest in a blue carbon project and their support will allow us to restore a coastal wetland to become an effective carbon sink,” Dr Chris Gillies, Oceans Program Director.
+“Smartgroup is one of the first Australian companies to invest in a blue carbon project and their support will allow us to restore a coastal wetland to become an effective carbon sink,” Stella Kondylas, Blue Carbon Coordinator.

 The potential of the Adelaide Coastal Wetlands Restoration Project is extraordinary.
-The restoration of a typical 360 ha coastal wetland could result in the capture of 9,000 tonnes of carbon.
-That’s equivalent to taking 7,000 cars off our roads for a year.
-It’s an incredible opportunity to tackle climate change.
+The restoration of a typical 250 ha of coastal wetland means that, by 2100, approximately 20,000 tons of CO2 emissions will be removed from the atmosphere, making it an incredible opportunity to tackle climate change.

 How we’re capturing blue carbon in South Australia

 We’re working with coastal ecologists to select a site that will have the biggest impact for the local environment, carbon capture and storage.